 The Beaver County Conservation District celebrated surviving the March 7, 2020 wildfire with a one-day “block party” style event using speakers, vendors, demonstrations, games, and entertainment to encourage community residents to participate in prevention and be prepared when wildfire strikes again.

 Butte Soil and Water Conservation District (BSWCD) installed a locally accessible recycling bin for agricultural chemical containers.
 Local farmers, ranchers, homeowners and businesses may now dispose their plastic pesticide, herbicide and other chemical containers in this bin for proper handling and recycling.
 This service had not previously been available.
 The project has helped spread the district’s conservation message and opens the door for more outreach on water quality issues.

 After COVID-19 (coronavirus) cancelled their original plans for a summer camp, the Sierra Soil and Water Conservation District (SWCD) adapted and provided students with conservation kits to take home for hands-on learning experiences.
 The kits included supplies to raise frogs and butterflies, ecospheres, a summer camp t-shirt and a backpack filled with educational materials and goodies from various district partners.
 Many students also received a home aquaponics system and mushroom growing kit.
 SWCD is planning an in-person summer camp for the summer of 2021.
 Read more about SWCD’s accomplishments with this grant funding in this blog post.

 Seed Sanctuary: Re-seeding Richland

-Eastern Rhode Island CD
+Eastern Rhode Island Conservation District